shaileshkumartripathi/k15DevelopmentTask/README.md

 Tip: Use git as you would in a product environment - small, meaningful commits with descriptive commit messages.
 This makes it easy for the reviewer to follow your steps and comprehend what you are doing.

 Good luck!

+## Dev-Environment
+Host OS: Windows 10
+Virtual Box: Oracle VM
+Linux Version: Ubuntu 19.04
+IDE: Intellij 2019.2.2
+In Memory DB: H2
+Development Kit: JDK 1.8
+Application server:Embedded Tomcat provide By Spring Boot.

+##Enabled h2 In Memory Database.
+h2 DB driver needs to download.please refer to Pom.xml file for the reference. application.properties has configured for h2 DB.

+##Additional Dependecies added into Spring
+com.h2database: H2 database dependency(Saving data into jvm memory during the time of development.)
+spring-boot-starter-test: It brings Junit 4, AssertJ, Hamcrest, Mockito, JSONassert(Testing Framework)
+spring-boot-starter-data-jpa: Spring boot repository dependency.

+##Some class added/updated
+RegistrationForm.java : Created entity for h2 repository to add the registration form data.
+RegistrationFormController.java : Created main registration controller as single responsibilities model to handle the request of registration data from the UI.
+RegistrationFormRepository.java : Created repository interface to for any operation into h2 DB.
+RegistrationResource.java : Extended this class registration core business logic here.This class working as servece class to handle the registration form data from RegistrationFormController.